Thinking of getting started with biking?

 While adults can use this type of bike, its petite size makes it a great choice for children of all ages.
 BMX bikes usually do not come with freewheels or brakes; therefore, it is not a good option for extensive rides.

 For an everyday commute, there is nothing better than a commuting bike.
-Most people assume that a commuting bike is similar to a road bike, only a few know that there is a difference between the two types.
+Most people assume that a commuting bike is similar to a road bike, but only a few know that there is a difference between the two types.

 Commuting bikes are slightly heavier in weight compared to road bikes.
 Moreover, this type of bicycle has locks, bags, rear racks, and lights to make your commute easy and secure.